BunmiOlakanmi/Data_Engineering_Analysis/README.md

 * In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+In addition to the analyses mentioned above, I did the following:

+* Imported the SQL database into Pandas.

+* Created a histogram to visualize the most common salary ranges for employees.

+* Created a bar chart of average salary by title.